jimash974/auxtify-SE/README.md

 - Bintang Hermawan as a Front-end developer
 - Putu Indra as a Front-end developer
 - Jeremy Nathaniel as a Back-end developer
-- Reynard Aurel as a Marketing and business manager
+- Reynard Wiratama as a Marketing and business manager
 - Devina Aurelia as a UI/UX Designer